-For many franchise companies, the traditional advertising channels to drive leads and brand visibility - portals, print advertising, PR - are not working as effectively as they were 2-3 years ago.
-Customers are more active, informed and engaged than ever before with an array of informational resources at their fingertips, at home and on the go.
+For many franchise companies, the traditional advertising channels they were able to control in-house that drive leads and brand visibility (such as portals, print advertising, PR) are not working as effectively as they were 2-3 years ago now that mobile and digital have totally taken over advertising.

-A fragmented and disjointed strategy between corporate headquarters and local franchises are guaranteed to take potential customers elsewhere.
+A fragmented strategy at the corporate headquarters and local franchises levels will doom any business, especially online.
 Poor lead generation, limited brand visibility, insufficient data gathering and sharing, and the lack of digital tools are the 4 problems that franchisees report as most negatively affecting their business.

-There is strength in networks, but the lack of coordination on important areas like traffic and conversion analytics puts franchisees at a competitive disadvantage.
+Lack of coordination in important areas like traffic and conversion analytics puts franchisees at a serious competitive disadvantage.

 4) Lack of Digital Tools